samaea/virtual-assistant-workshop/README.md

       ```diff
       + Why do we do this?
-      In the backend, the Azure resource "LUIS App" will now be deployed with the information you just inserted.
+      In the backend, the Azure resource "LUIS App", as part of the Virtual Assistant, will now be
-      LUIS is our Languange Understanding Intelligence Service that helps recognize the user's intent,
+      deployed with the information you just inserted.
+LUIS is our Languange Understanding Intelligence
+      Service that helps recognize the user's intent,
       no matter how the sentences are phrased.
       ```

        ![Virtual Assistant - Execute PowerShell script to deploy the bot](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-ps-deploy.png)

   1. We are now going to clone the botframework solutions repository that contains of the ready-made Point of Interest skill.
+The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
 Click on the Start menu, search for **Git** and open it.

   1. Input the following commands: